aelassas/servy/README.md

 ## .NET Framework 4.8 Version

 Servy lets you run any app as a native Windows service with full control over the working directory, startup type, process priority, logging, health checks, environment variables, dependencies, pre-launch and post-launch hooks, and parameters.
-It's designed to be a modern, full-featured alternative to NSSM, WinSW, AlwaysUp, and FireDaemon.
+It's designed to be a modern, full-featured alternative to NSSM and WinSW.

 This .NET Framework 4.8 version is designed for compatibility with older Windows operating systems, from Windows 7 SP1 to Windows 11 and Windows Server.